-You can click on setting icon button on pause card to modify your instance parameters on resume.
-You can
+You can click on the setting icon button on the pause card to modify your instance parameters before resuming the instance.

-Once you have chosen the parameters , you can click on play button to resume your instance.
+Once you have chosen the parameters, you can click on the play button to resume your instance.

 Note: Ensure you destroy the instance to avoid any unnecessary billings